pyta-uoft/pyta/docs/usage/configuration.md

 ## Custom Error Messages

-PythonTA allows for pylint error messages to be overridden with more user friendly messages.
+PythonTA allows for pylint error messages to be overridden with more user-friendly messages.
 These messages are specified in `config/messages_config.toml` in the source code.
 The user can provide their own messages configuration file by specifying `messages-config-path` in their `.pylintrc` file.
+Note that the users' custom messages have priority over both pylint's and PythonTA's messages; see the `use-pyta-error-messages` option below for more info on this.

 ## Reporters